3ndG4me/AgentSmith/README.md

 ## Usage (Agent)
 1. Follow the Basic Setup usage to configure your agent
-2. Build the Agent for deployment: `make {os}-agent` (Be sure you have Go installed and in your path!
+2. Build the Agent for deployment: `make agent-{os}` (Be sure you have Go installed and in your path!
 See Makefile for types of agents you can build)
 3. Deploy to target